UK Edition. Click here for US version.

 Do not throw away any medicines via wastewater or

 household waste.
 Ask your pharmacist how to throw

 away medicines you no longer use.
 These measures

 will help protect the environment.

 6. Contents of the pack

-pack and other
+and other information

 What Accupro contains: